ebeninca/fip16/README.md

 Edited with CM16 v2.0 beta 2

 ## Installation

 1. Install the fip16 v62 mod on your FIFA 16 (https://dl.fifa-infinity.com/fifa-16/fifa-infinity-patch-16-v6/).
-2. Open Version manager, select v62 CAF and apply (maybe it's not necessary).
+2. Open fip16 version manager, select v62 CAF and apply
+3. Open CM16 editor, load the files and Regenerate BH (maybe it's not necessary).
-3. Copy and replace the files in this repository on your FIFA 16 root folder.
+4. Copy and replace the files in this repository on your FIFA 16 root folder.
-4. Open CM16 editor load the files and use the Regenerate BH function.
+5. Open CM16 editor again load the files and use the Regenerate BH function.

-## Selected Cups
+## Selected Cups on fip16 tournaments manager

-- Extra tournaments minus ROU,SWI,IRL
+- Extra tournaments minus ROU,SUI,IRL
 - Compids 99/99

 ## Fixes/modifications: